Guest Researchers & Visiting Scholars

 3. Guesthouse of the University of Basel

-The furnished apartments of the University Guesthouses at three central locations are generally aimed at guest researchers (rentals up to max. one year and according to capacities).
-There are limited capacities for families with one child (with a baby-child: max. three months).
-Unfortunately, larger families cannot be hosted (yet) due to limited infrastructure of the guesthouses.
-More convenient facilities also for families are in construction.
+The furnished apartments of the University Guesthouses at four central locations are generally aimed at guest researchers (rentals up to max. one year and according to capacities).
+There are limited capacities for families with one child.
+Larger families can be hosted in the Zaeslin Guest House.
 Rental requests can be directed via hosting unit or directly at the Guesthouse (contact: see web-chapter Guest house).
 Hint: As the demand is usually higher than the capacities, it is recommended to book as early as possible; later adjustments in terms of rental duration, exact arrival time etc. can be done in most cases at a later stage.

 4. Welcome Briefing, Welcome Package, Checkliste etc.